Use Jupyter Notebook to hunt for security threats

 We welcome feedback, whether suggestions, requests for features, contributed Notebooks, bug reports or improvements and additions to existing notebooks.
 Go to the Azure Sentinel Community GitHub to create an issue or fork and upload a contribution.

-In this article, you learned how to get started using Jupyter notebooks in Azure Sentinel.
+In this article, you learned how to get started using Jupyter Notebook in Azure Sentinel.
 To learn more about Azure Sentinel, see the following articles: